-Cur cackled mirthlessly into the floor of his cell, his blood spreading out on his bitter breath.
+Cur cackled mirthlessly into the floor of his cell.

 His voice croaked “How sorry you feel for yourself.”

-“Please feed me your misery, your tears are sweet” His evil laugh echoed through the dungeon.
+“Please feed me your misery, your tears” His evil laugh echoed through dungeon.

 “I am” He laughed.

 She paused and breathed in hard.
-“I can help you escape, but you must take me with you, far away from here.”
+“I can help you escape, but you must take me with you, far away from here, monster.”

 “What of it for me?”

 “You could have me” She swallowed.
-“Anyway you wanted, I would be yours and we would be free of this place”.
+“Anyway you wanted, I would be yours”.

 Cur laughed until his throat hurt and then there was the sound of the door unlocking and the shiver of cool air.
 His body ached but he could feel strength rushing on the draft coming up from the castle.
 He moved his arm and he could feel nothing else.
 The manacles were gone, he could move again.